Adyen APIs Postman collections

 Components simplify the process of collecting user input for payments or during onboarding, and allows you to showcase interactive dashboards to your users, such as an overview of their transactions and other reporting data.

-Install the node package, and import the package and the style sheet in your application
+Install the npm package, then import the library, component, and style sheet in your front-end application. - Initialize the component

-2. Create a DOM element on your user interface.
+- Create a DOM element on your user interface page where you want the component to be rendered.

-3. Add a function to generate an authentication session token.
+- Add a function that calls your API to retrieve and refresh an authentication session token.

-4. Initialize and mount the component to the container you created.
+- Initialize the component and mount it to the DOM element you created.

 Onboard and verify users

-Before you can start processing payments for your users and paying out to them, Adyen needs to verify their information.
+Before you can start processing payments for your users and pay out to them, Adyen needs to verify their information.

-• API-only onboarding: With this option, you need to develop your own UI and make API calls to gather and send user data to Adyen.
+API-only onboarding: Build your own UI and collect required user data.
+You make API requests to create resources and submit the user data to Adyen.
 This onboarding type gives you complete control over the user journey within your platform's environment.

 Process payments